 - 1. It is the intent of the Alameda County Emergency Medical Services Agency ("EMS Agency") by these specifications, terms and conditions to describe the 911 emergency ground ambulance transport services ("911 Ambulance Services") being requested by the EMS Agency.
-The selected Bidder will be awarded a contract for exclusive operating rights to provide 911 Ambulance Service, including Emergency Ambulance Service, 9-1-1 Response, ALS Transport, and Standby Service with Transportation Authorization, and respond to all medical 911 calls within the Alameda County Exclusive Operating Area ("EOA"), as provided for in Section 1797.224 of the California Health and Safety Code.
-The EOA includes all geographic areas of Alameda County, except for the incorporated cities of Alameda, Albany, Berkeley, and Piedmont, for which 911 ambulance services are provided through those cities' fire departments, and Lawrence Livermore National Laboratory, which contracts with the Alameda County Fire Department for ambulance services.
-The selected Bidder will also respond to Mutual Aid requests and transport patients to appropriate facilities, and provide related services as more specifically identified in this RFP. - 2.
-The EMS Agency is aware that some local government agencies are considering or have selected an "alliance" model for the provision of ambulance services.
-The "alliance" model pairs a private ambulance company with a local public agency, typically a fire department.
-At the time of this RFP, there is little data regarding the effectiveness or ineffectiveness of this model, and the EMS Authority has received at least one challenge to a LEMSA's adoption of an alliance model as potentially violating anti-trust and other laws.
-Alameda County is a large urban jurisdiction and without a tested and proven "alliance" model, given our County's complexity, the EMS Agency feels that it is not prudent to experiment at this time.
-Accordingly, the EMS Agency will not consider an "alliance" model for provision of 911 Ambulance Service in this procurement process. - 3.
+The selected Bidder will be awarded a contract for exclusive operating rights to provide 911 Ambulance Service, including Emergency Ambulance Service, 911 Response, ALS Transport, and Standby Service with Transportation Authorization, and respond to all medical 911 calls within the Alameda County Exclusive Operating Area ("EOA"), as provided for in Section 1797.224 of the California Health and Safety Code.
+The EOA includes all geographic areas of Alameda County, except for the incorporated cities of Alameda, Albany, Berkeley, and Piedmont, where 911 ambulance services are provided through those cities' fire departments, and Lawrence Livermore National Laboratory, which contracts with the Alameda County Fire Department for ambulance services.
+The selected Bidder will also respond to Mutual Aid requests and will transport patients to appropriate facilities, and provide related services as more specifically identified in this RFP. - 2.
 The EMS Agency is considering several possibilities for increasing reimbursement financing for ambulance contracts under federal and state programs.
-Therefore at this time, to maximize efficiency and performance, and to minimize financial and operational risk to taxpayers, the EMS Agency intends to award a direct contract from the County Health Services EMS Agency to a single private ambulance organization experienced in the business management, financing, and operation of large 911 ALS Ambulance Services, operating through high performance contracts (See Bidder Minimum Qualifications - Section C.1).
-The successful bidder may not subcontract any 911 Ambulance Services provided to the County to another organization and must self-perform the majority of 911 Ambulance Services.
-However, the successful bidder may subcontract ancillary services, such as billing; professional, legal, and advisory services; and fleet maintenance.
+Therefore at this time, to maximize efficiency and performance, and to minimize financial and operational risk to taxpayers, the EMS Agency intends to award a direct contract from the EMS Agency to a single Contractor experienced in the business management, financing, and operation of large 911 ALS Ambulance Services, operating through high performance contracts (See Bidder Minimum Qualifications - Section C.1).
+The selected Contractor, as defined in this RFP, may not subcontract any 911 Ambulance Services provided to the County to any other organization, must self-perform the majority of 911 Ambulance Services, and must directly employ all Key Personnel as well as EMT's and Paramedics as described in this RFP.
+However, the selected Contractor may subcontract ancillary services, such as billing; professional, legal, and advisory services; and fleet maintenance.
+All services provided by the contractor shall be substantively integrated, meaning that all components of Contractor's services shall be integrated and provided throughout the EOA, and no services shall be exclusively dedicated to areas smaller than the EOA or severable from the services provided to the entire EOA.

-4. The County intends to award a five (5)-year contract to the responsible Bidder whose response conforms to the RFP and whose bid presents the greatest value to the County, all evaluation criteria considered, as determined by achieving the highest score awarded by the County Selection Committee.
+3. The County intends to award a five (5)-year contract to the responsible Bidder whose proposal conforms to the RFP and whose bid presents the greatest value to the County, all evaluation criteria considered, as determined by achieving the highest score awarded by the County Selection Committee (CSC).
 The County may extend the contract by mutual agreement with Contractor for up to an additional five (5) years.
-The County also may unilaterally extend the contract an additional eighteen (18) months at any time, so long as that extension does not extend the total contract term beyond 10 years.
+The County also may unilaterally extend the contract an additional twenty four (24) months at any time, so long as that extension does not extend the total contract term beyond 10 years.